 What is Squarespace Search Keywords?

-• To begin with, you might encounter privacy issues down the road.
-Extra work can be involved to remove unwanted users, learn more below.
+To begin with, you might encounter privacy issues down the road.
+Extra work is involved to remove unwanted users, learn more below.

-• The Squarespace Search Keywords panel only displays your top 200 Google queries, based primarily on the number of clicks and secondarily on impressions.
-All other queries are aggregated into a single result labeled “other,” but many sites need more granular data for strategic SEO work.
+The Squarespace Search Keywords panel only displays your top 200 Google queries, based primarily on the number of clicks and secondarily on impressions.
+All other queries are aggregated into a single result labeled “other,” but most sites need more granular data for strategic SEO work.

 Verify Your Site on Google Search Console